Black hole information recovery from gravitational waves: Motivation introduction to black hole information

-We note these estimates use the simplest possible assumptions about $\rho_\textrm{BH$\otimes$GW}$.
-A more accurate estimate would require study of the thermalization and information loss of open systems\footnote{Note we also assume an $\mathcal{O}(1)$ share of the information is obtained for SNR$>1$, although a more conservative estimate would use SNR$>10$, and depends on the experimental setup \cite{thrane_talbot_2019}.}.
+which is quite large for astrophysical black holes.
+Note we assume an $\mathcal{O}(1)$ share of the information is obtained for SNR$>1$, although a more conservative estimate would use SNR$>10$, and depends on the experimental setup \cite{thrane_talbot_2019}.
 However the main purpose of this work is to motivate information retrieval using gravitational waves and we leave this for future work.